 Buying in Bulk: Cost vs. Practicality

 Buying in larger quantities reduces cost per unit noticeably — especially for higher-capacity products that are more expensive per item.
 The tradeoff is storage.
-A case of 60–80 products takes up meaningful space, and having it delivered requires accepting a larger box.
+A case of 60–80 products takes up space, and larger boxes are delivered.

-If storage is limited, Subscribe & Save on Amazon or a monthly order from a specialist retailer gives the cost benefit without one large delivery.
-For families managing ongoing bedwetting long-term, this approach tends to work better than ad-hoc purchasing.
+If storage is limited, Subscribe & Save on Amazon or a monthly order from a specialist retailer offers cost benefits without one large delivery.
+For families managing ongoing bedwetting long-term, this approach tends to work better than ad hoc purchasing.

 Prescription and NHS Routes

-If your child has been assessed by a continence nurse or paediatrician, some products may be available on NHS prescription — delivered to your door via a prescription fulfilment service such as Fittleworth, Amcare, or Medilink.
-These services are explicitly set up for discreet home delivery of continence products and are experienced in handling them appropriately.
+If your child has been assessed by a continence nurse or paediatrician, some products may be available on NHS prescription — delivered via services like Fittleworth, Amcare, or Medilink.
+These services are experienced in handling continence products discreetly.

 Prescription delivery services use plain packaging and offer scheduled delivery.
-If you’re already receiving products via this route, it’s worth confirming packaging preferences when you register.
+Confirm packaging preferences when registering.

-If you haven’t yet explored whether NHS provision is available, your GP or a referral to a community continence nurse is the starting point.
-See our guide on when it’s time to talk to a doctor if you’re unsure whether a referral is appropriate.
+If you’re unsure whether NHS provision is available, consult your GP or a community continence nurse.
+See our guide on when it’s time to talk to a doctor if you’re unsure.

 A Note on Returning Products That Don’t Work